Curt Simmons: Early life and education

-Simmons was born in Whitehall Township, Pennsylvania in the Lehigh Valley region of eastern Pennsylvania.
+Simmons was born in Whitehall Township, Pennsylvania, in the Lehigh Valley region of eastern Pennsylvania.
 He attended Whitehall High School, where he led Whitehall to three straight league titles and also led the Coplay American Legion team to two Pennsylvania state crowns.

-Major League Baseball career
+Major League Baseball

+Philadelphia Phillies

 In 1947, then Philadelphia Phillies owner Bob Carpenter arranged for an exhibition match between his Phillies and a team of all-star high school players from the Lehigh Valley.
 The game was played on the opening day of Egypt Memorial Park, June 2, 1947, in front of a crowd of 4,500.
 Simmons started for the high school team and struck out eleven Phillies as the game ended in a 4–4 tie (a late-game error was the only thing that prevented the high school team from winning).
-The 5 ft 11 in, 175 lb lefty was signed by the Phillies, and awarded a $65,000 signing bonus (one of the highest ever awarded at that time).
+The 5 ft 11 in, 175 lb lefty was signed by the Phillies, and awarded a $65,000 signing bonus, one of the highest ever awarded at that time.
 That spring, Simmons also pitched and played outfield in an All-American high school game between teams managed by Babe Ruth and Ty Cobb.

-In 1949, Simmons returned to the Lehigh Valley, pitching for the Phillies in an exhibition match (a game won by a 10–3 margin) against the Allentown Redbirds, in front of a record crowd of 4,590 at Whitehall's Breadon Field.
+In 1949, Simmons returned to the Lehigh Valley, pitching for the Phillies in an exhibition match against the Allentown Redbirds, in front of a record crowd of 4,590 at Breadon Field in Whitehall Township.

-Simmons won 17 of 25 decisions during the 1950 season, playing a role in bringing Philadelphia its second National League (NL) championship of the 20th century.
-With the outbreak of the Korean War, however, Simmons was called to active military service in September 1950, with only a month remaining in the campaign.
-The Phillies managed to hold off the Brooklyn Dodgers in the 1950 season's final contest (on Dick Sisler's 10th-inning home run) to win the NL flag by two games.
-Simmons was stationed at Camp Atterbury and requested and was granted a leave on October 4, 1950 to attend the Series.
-The Phillies chose not to request that the Commissioner of Baseball Happy Chandler rule Simmons eligible for the Series, but Simmons chose to attend to support the team.
-Simmons' place on the Series roster was taken by pitcher Jocko Thompson.
+In the 1950 season, Simmons won 17 of 25 decisions, playing an instrumental role in bringing the Phillies their second National League championship of the 20th century.

+With the outbreak of the Korean War, however, Simmons was called to active military service in September 1950.
+The Phillies managed to hold off the Brooklyn Dodgers in the 1950 season's final contest on Dick Sisler's 10th-inning home run to win the National League again Simmons was stationed at Camp Atterbury and requested and was granted leave on October 4, 1950, to attend the Series.
+The Phillies chose not to request that the Commissioner of Baseball Happy Chandler rule Simmons eligible for the World Series, but Simmons attended it in support of the team.
+Simmons' place on the World Series roster was taken by pitcher Jocko Thompson.
 Without Simmons, the Phillies were swept in four games by Joe DiMaggio and the New York Yankees.

+Simmons missed the entire 1951 season while stationed in Korea with the military, but he returned in the 1952 season, winning 14 games, posting a 2.82 earned run average (ERA), and leading Major League Baseball with six shutouts.
+But the Phillies would never again contend for a championship during his tenure in Philadelphia, although Simmons continued to pitch with the Phillies into the late 1950s.